Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "I know how you feel about the situation," Daar said, calmly.

 "Do you, sir?
 Because y’know what I’ve been thinking the whole time, the more I think about how important this mission is?
-I sit here and I think, ‘if only we could have talked Julian into this a few years ago’ or ‘we just need another Firth-like Beef,’ or…"
+I sit here and I think, ‘if only we could have talked Julian into this a few years ago’ or ‘we just need another Firth-like Beef,’ or..."

 "A full three teams, all ready to go?"
 Daar duck-nodded, resignedly.
 "Yeah.
 ‘Bout what I thought you’d say.
 An’ comin’ from you that more or less seals the deal, *yijao?"*